-Sustaining serious injuries in a car accident is a life-changing experience.
+Sustaining serious injuries in an auto accident is a life-changing experience.
 Regardless of how it happened, you have many new concerns that you didn’t have to think about before the accident.
 For example, how are you going to pay your medical expenses when you can’t work as you recover?
 What if you can’t return to work at all?
-It’s stressful to have these financial concerns at a time when you’re also dealing with physical injuries and emotional consequences of the accident.
+It’s stressful to have these financial concerns, and possible medical bills at a time when you’re also dealing with physical injuries and emotional consequences of the accident.

 Perhaps you feel upset at the person who caused the accident and wonder if you can hold him or her financially responsible for your expenses and diminished quality of life.
 This is a normal and fair reaction.
 You might also wonder about the time limit for filing a personal injury claim, particularly if the extent of your injuries don’t appear obvious right away.
 It is common to be sore after a car accident, however, serious symptoms or injuries may not appear for days or even weeks.
 Understanding how long after an accident you can file a claim is the first step towards recovering compensation.

 How long after an accident can you file a claim seems like a simple question.
-The general answer is that the personal injury statute of limitations in New York provides you three years from the date of the accident to file a claim for compensation against the other party.
-A person under age 18 at the time of the car accident may have longer while certain other situations call for a shorter filing time.
+The general answer is that the personal injury statutes of limitations in New York provide you three years from the date of the accident to file a car insurance claim for compensation against the other party.
+A person under age 18 at the time of the car accident may have a longer amount of time while certain other situations call for a shorter filing time.

-With current New York’s no-fault laws, you must initially file a claim with your own insurance company.
+With current New York’s no-fault laws, you must initially file an auto insurance or damage claim with your own car insurance company.
 The law only allows you to step outside of the no-fault system in case of serious injury, which it defines as the following:

 - Bone fracture